Shui-Group/TargetDIA/README.md

         + For pDeep2

-          ```json
+          ```python
           {
-              "ModelForPredFolder": "/stored/new/model/param",  // The folder contains model param used for prediction.
+              "ModelForPredFolder": "/stored/new/model/param",  # The folder contains model param used for prediction.
 This can be set to the same value as "ModelOutFolder" for convenience
-              "ModelForPredName": "A_fine_tuned_model_param",  // Use which model stored in "ModelForPredFolder".
+              "ModelForPredName": "A_fine_tuned_model_param",  # Use which model stored in "ModelForPredFolder".
 This can be set to the same value as "ModelOutName"
-              "PredInputPath": "/path/to/just/generated/input/file",  // The path of prediction input file
+              "PredInputPath": "/path/to/just/generated/input/file",  # The path of prediction input file
-              "PredOutPath": "/path/to/output/prediction/result"  // Where to output the prediction result file
+              "PredOutPath": "/path/to/output/prediction/result"  # Where to output the prediction result file
           }
           ```

         + For DeepRTPlus

-          ```json
+          ```python
           {
-              "PATH_TrainSet": "/path/to/just/generated/data",  // Define the training data file for DeepRT.
+              "PATH_TrainSet": "/path/to/just/generated/data",  # Define the training data file for DeepRT.
 In the design of DeepRT, a train set is not only for training, but also as a dictionary to get tokens (used aa).
 Though in this modified version, to keep the consensus among multi uses, AA_List is defined as a key in config file, the original loading step is not modified, so this path should also be defined
-              "PATH_TestSet": "/path/of/prediction/input/file",  // Different with the training step, this value becomes the prediction input now
+              "PATH_TestSet": "/path/of/prediction/input/file",  # Different with the training step, this value becomes the prediction input now
-              "PATH_Pred_Output": "/path/to/output/prediction/result",  // Where to store the prediction result file
+              "PATH_Pred_Output": "/path/to/output/prediction/result",  # Where to store the prediction result file
-              "PATH_R1_Model": "",  // A model param with 8 conv kernal size.
+              "PATH_R1_Model": "",  # A model param with 8 conv kernal size.
 Notice, if only this one model param is defined, the prediction will be performed with this model param only.
 If the following two are also defined, the prediction will be based on all three model params and ensemble will be performed (an average of prediction results)
-              "PATH_R2_Model": "",  // A model param with 10 conv kernal size
+              "PATH_R2_Model": "",  # A model param with 10 conv kernal size
-              "PATH_R3_Model": "",  // A model param with 12 conv kernal size
+              "PATH_R3_Model": "",  # A model param with 12 conv kernal size
               "Conv_R1_Model": 8,
               "Conv_R2_Model": 10,
               "Conv_R3_Model": 12